Bullying and harassment

 - unfair treatment

-Harassment is unwanted conduct which is related to one of the following: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
-Harassment is unlawful under the Equality Act 2010.
+Under the Equality Act 2010, harassment is unwanted conduct which is related to one of the following: age, disability, gender reassignment, race, religion or belief, sex and sexual orientation and is therefore unlawful.

 People do not always feel able or confident enough to complain, particularly if the harasser is a manager or senior member of staff.
 Sometimes they will simply resign.
 It is therefore very important for employers to ensure that staff are aware of options available to them to deal with potential bullying or harassment, and that these remain confidential.